MundoDele Spanish Grammar

 Indicative vs Subjunctive

-Review fact, certainty, doubt, wish, emotion and hypothesis.
+Review fact, certainty, doubt, wish, emotion and hypothesis in Spanish sentence structure.

 If the Spanish imperfect subjunctive feels confusing, this lesson can help you practise hablara, tuviera, fuera, pudiera, hypothetical conditions, past triggers and real Spanish sentence patterns in a clear and structured way.